haraldng/omnipaxos/docs/src/sequencepaxos/storage.md

 # Storage
 You are free to use any storage implementation with `SequencePaxos`.
 The only requirement is that it implements the `Storage` trait.
-OmniPaxos includes the package `omnipaxos_storage` which provides two types of storage implementation, depending on the users need for fast reads and writes or persistance: `MemoryStorage` and `PersistentStorage`
+OmniPaxos includes the package `omnipaxos_storage` which provides two types of storage implementation that work out of the box: `MemoryStorage` **and** `PersistentStorage`.

+**If** you **do** decide to implement your own storage, we recommend taking a look at `MemoryStorage` as a reference for implementing the functions required by `Storage`.

 ## MemoryStorage
 An in-memory storage implementation, `MemoryStorage` offers fast reads and writes.
 This storage type will be used in our examples.
 For simplicity, we leave out some parts of the implementation for now (such as [Snapshots](../compaction.md)).